10 Days in Slovenia: Itinerary, What to Do & Where to Go

 4 Days

 Nearly every visit to Slovenia begins with a stay in Ljubljana.
 Slovenia’s tiny capital is not only one of Europe’s most compact but one of its most mesmerizing.
-Even if you can’t wrap your vocal chords around the tongue-twisting name, Ljubljana’s bound to become one of your favourite European cities even if you can only dedicate a few days to it.
+Even if you can’t wrap your vocal cords around the tongue-twisting name, Ljubljana is bound to become one of your favorite European cities, even if you can only dedicate a few days to it.

 Quiet Street in Old Town Ljubljana